OceanicSquirrel/themes-for-ytmdesktop-player/README.md

+# The current themes are partially broken, and are due a huge rework - stay tuned thank you

 # YouTube Music CSS Themes

 Various Youtube Music CSS Themes made by OceanicSquirrel.
 (Original README.md by Niruzoid, refactored by kerichdev)